AdithyaSujeshMenon/Symbol-X-Protocol/README.md

 ---

-Empower your right to speak freely with Symbol-X Protocol.
+Empower your right to speak freely with Symbol-X Protocol Version-1.0 .
 Your voice is protected, and your privacy is paramount.